bitnulleins/statify-widget/trunk/readme.txt

 License: 		    GPLv2 or later
 License URI: 		http://www.gnu.org/licenses/gpl-2.0.html

-Widget for list popular content (pages, posts, custom post types) – based on Statify plugin.
+Data privacy conform widget for list popular content (pages, posts, custom post types) – based on Statify plugin.

 == Description ==

-The *Statify Widget* shows the most popular content from [Statify](http://wordpress.org/plugins/statify/) plugin made by pluginkollektiv.
+The *Statify Widget* shows the most popular content from the [Statify](http://wordpress.org/plugins/statify/) plugin, which collects statistics in compliance with data protection regulations.
 Fast and clear!

 = What is Statify? =